Trimming tall hedges

 Some caution is also required when trimming privet and box.
 Always make sure you wear the right protective clothing when pruning and maintaining your hedge.

-Trimming tall hedges: preparation
+Trimming HIGH hedges: preparation

 Thorough preparation supports safe and tidy hedge trimming – so take your time to get it right.
 Every time you trim a hedge, start off by checking whether there are any birds’ nests in the hedge.